mb1069/easyZloc/README.md

 ```
 Parameters `-qe -s -g -bl -a` are passed directly to Picasso's localisation; it is recommended to check these manually on a tif file before using them across all files if the default settings do not compile sensible training data.

+If a high % of beads are removed during co-localisation, the localisation is either too sensitive (increase gradient) or the sample is too dense.

 This will generate a new directory `<BEAD_STACK_DIR>/combined` with 3 files:

 -  `stacks.ome.tif`: a hyperstack of all beads extracted from the dataset